ra312/ra312/README.md

 - 🔭 I’m currently working on revenue and churn prediction.
 - I also deployed Kubernetes cluster with the help of ambari-serverscientists
+- I am looking to collaborate on time series predictions with PyTorch
+- Ask me about quantum manifolds
+- Pronous: he/him
 <!--
 **ra312/ra312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.